 Streamlining the Data Classification Process

-You can streamline the data classification process.
-Some of it can even be automated.
-But it still requires elements of human review and manual procedures.
+While you can streamline the data classification process and even automate some of it, the process still requires elements of human review and manual procedures.

-Automated systems can make suggestions about labelling and classifications.
-But a human review must still determine whether these labels are correct.
-Objectives and standards must be outlines and defined, which requires human reviewers and IT staff.
+Automated systems suggest labelling and classification, but a human review determines whether these labels are correct.
+Objectives and standards must be outlined and defined, which requires human reviewers and IT staff.

 Data Classification Examples

 One of the most challenging steps in classifying data is understanding the risks.
-Compliance standards oversee most private sensitive data, but organisations adhere to the compliance regulations applicable to the different data stored in files and databases.
+While compliance standards oversee most private sensitive data, organisations must adhere to compliance regulations applicable to different data stored in files and databases.
 Data classification helps secure data and ensure compliance.
 It’s essential for following GDPR requirements.
-(Organisations must index EU consumer data so that it can be deleted on request, for instance.)
+(Organisations must index EU consumer data so it can be deleted on request, for instance.)

-GDPR also mandates protecting secondary personal information such as customers’ ethnic origin, political opinions, race and religious belief.
-To do so, organisations must classify this data and set the right permissions across digital assets.
+GDPR also mandates protecting secondary personal information such as customers’ ethnic origin, political opinions, race, and religious beliefs.
+To do so, organisations must classify this data and set the proper permissions across digital assets.
+Classification determines who can access this data so that it’s not misused.
 Only then can they avoid disclosing private consumer information and costly data breaches.
-Classification determines who can access this data so that it’s not misused.

 Three steps for classifying GDPR include: